 Internal Services are those groups of related activities and resources that the Federal Government considers to be services in support of programs and/or required to meet corporate obligations of an organization.
-Internal Services refer to the activities and resources of ten distinct services that support program delivery in the ORSCC, regardless of the Internal Services delivery model in a department.
-These services are: Acquisition Management Services; Communications Services; Financial Management Services; Human Resources Management Services; Information Management Services; Information Technology Services; Legal Services; Materiel Management Services; Management and Oversight Services; and Real Property Management Services.
+Internal Services refer to the activities and resources of ten distinct services that support program delivery in the organization, regardless of the Internal Services delivery model in a department.
+These services are: Acquisition Management Services, Communications Services, Financial Management Services, Human Resources Management Services, Information Management Services, Information Technology Services, Legal Services, Materiel Management Services, Management and Oversight Services, Real Property Management Services.